 - Underwriting Excellence, Pricing Discipline and Clarity of Risk Appetite Continue to enhance General Insurance portfolio optimization through strength of underwriting framework and guidelines as well as clear communication of risk appetite and rate adequacy.
-Continue long-standing disciplined approach in Life and Retirement with respect to product pricing and features. - Separation of Life and Retirement Business from AIG - Continue progress on the separation of the Life and Retirement business from AIG in a manner intended to maximize value for shareholders and other stakeholders and establish two strong, market-leading companies. - AIG 200 Continue progress on multi-year effort to support underwriting excellence, modernize our operating infrastructure, enhance user and customer experiences and become a more unified company. - Capital Management Continue to reduce debt, return capital to shareholders and invest in AIG's businesses through organic growth and operational improvements to create long-term shareholder value. - Continued Focus on Profitable Growth Build on the high-quality General Insurance portfolio achieved to date by focusing on targeted growth through continued underwriting discipline, improved retention and new business development. - Optimize Risk Management Optimize risk profile through disciplined underwriting, reinsurance programs and assetliability management in the investment portfolio. - Leadership, Culture and Talent Maintain focus on attracting, developing and retaining world-class employees.
-Further promote diversity, equity and inclusion at all levels through continued support of robust employee resource and development programs and recruitment strategies. - Transparent ESG Leadership Continue strategic progress toward supporting a more sustainable, equitable and prosperous future for stakeholders by being an agent of positive change.
+Continue long-standing disciplined approach in Life and Retirement with respect to product pricing and features. - AIG 200 Continue progress on multi-year effort to support underwriting excellence, modernize our operating infrastructure, enhance user and customer experiences and become a more unified company. - Continued Focus on Profitable Growth Build on the high-quality General Insurance portfolio achieved to date by focusing on targeted growth through continued underwriting discipline, improved retention and new business development. - Leadership, Culture and Talent Maintain focus on attracting, developing and retaining world-class employees.
+Further promote diversity, equity and inclusion at all levels through continued support of robust employee resource and development programs and recruitment strategies.